 This principle extends far beyond specific skills.
 In almost every field, a small percentage of practitioners produce the majority of the outstanding work.
 It's not because they're necessarily more talented, but because they've crossed that threshold where execution becomes effortless, freeing them to focus on innovation and quality.

-Take Marco, the YouTube creator who produces outstanding art in all sorts of mediums.
-Watch him work in one of his videos, and you'll see someone who moves between mediums repeatedly, seemingly without effort.
-Woodworking, leather work, painting, car detailing, cobblerm etc. All with a fluidity that seems impossible.
-But each of those skills represents years of foundation-building that happened off-camera.
-Hundreds of hours of practice, experience and mastery that allows him to create with such seeming ease and confidence.
-(Note I never met Marco, perhaps he just does this without practice, but I doubt it.)
+Take Marco, the YouTube creator who produces outstanding art across all sorts of mediums.
+Watch him work and you'll see someone who moves between disciplines (woodworking, leather work, painting, car detailing, cobbling) with a fluidity that seems impossible.
+But each of those skills represents years of foundation-building that happened off-camera: hundreds of hours of practice, experimentation, and mastery that allows him to create with such ease and confidence.

 The same pattern emerges everywhere: